dancer1325/feign/okhttp/README.md

 OkHttp
 ===================

+* goal
-This module directs Feign's http requests to [OkHttp](http://square.github.io/okhttp/), which enables SPDY and better network control.
+  * Feign's http requests -- are redirected to -- [OkHttp](http://square.github.io/okhttp/)
+    * Reason: 🧠enables SPDY & better network control 🧠

+* how to use OkHttp + Feign?
-To use OkHttp with Feign, add the OkHttp module to your classpath.
-Then, configure Feign to use the OkHttpClient:
+  * add OkHttp | your classpath
+  * configure Feign to use the OkHttpClient

 ```java
 GitHub github = Feign.builder()